Lisa Vanderpump Working Against Yulin Festival Despite Hong Kong Drama?

 A post shared by Lisa Vanderpump (@lisavanderpump) on

 “As a fellow animal lover, I was very intrigued to learn more about the Yulin Dog Meat Festival.
 Lisa Vanderpump gave an open invite, and I decided to come along and learn more about the work she’s doing.
 I got to see the atrocities of the Yulin Festival and gained a deeper understanding for Lisa V.’s passion.
 I, myself, have been rescuing dogs my whole life.
 If nothing else, I feel like maybe we both understand each other a little better now.
-This might have been a real turning point for the two of us,” Eileen has written in her blog about the festival, which is why she wanted to go with Lisa Vanderpump to China, according to Bravo.
+This might have been a real turning point for the two of us,” Eileen has written on her blog about the festival, which is why she wanted to go with Lisa Vanderpump to China, according to Bravo.

-No word on what the ladies will be doing in China to stop the festival, and Vanderpump hasn’t really talked about her plans on The Real Housewives of Beverly Hills.
-It is possible that this trip will take up several episodes, so they can cover Lisa’s mission in China as well as the gossip between the ladies.
+There is no word on what the ladies will be doing in China to stop the festival, and Vanderpump hasn’t really talked about her plans on The Real Housewives of Beverly Hills.
+It is possible that this trip will take up several episodes, so they can cover Lisa’s mission in China, as well as the gossip between the ladies.

 What do you think of Lisa Vanderpump’s constant fight to shut down this festival?
 Do you think she will succeed?